Literacy and numeracy skills at school

 The National Assessment Program – Literacy and Numeracy (NAPLAN) is an annual assessment for students in Years 3, 5, 7 and 9.

-Between 2023 and 2024, there was little change in average Year 3 NAPLAN scores for literacy and numeracy across all five testing domains, including reading, writing, spelling, grammar and punctuation, and numeracy.
+Since 2023, there has been little change in average Year 3 NAPLAN scores for literacy and numeracy across all five testing domains, including reading, writing, spelling, grammar and punctuation, and numeracy.

 In 2023, the NAPLAN measurement scale was reset, meaning results from 2023 onwards cannot be compared with earlier years.
 Data from earlier years is shown on a separate chart below.